-That slight modifications to the designs of all of the proposed product types be considered, specifically the rear elevation of the front load towns (proposed directly adjacent to the subject property), to draw from and reflect the proportions, materials and design elements reflective of 5104 Ninth Line, notably the red brick cladding, brick voussoirs, medium pitched side gable roof, square window and door openings, and centrally placed front entrance with sidelights and/or transom.

-- That to better reflect the adjacent property at 5104 Ninth Line, red brick and white design elements should be considered in the colour palate of each proposed product type. - That during construction, it is recommended that construction fencing be erected between the property at 5104 Ninth Line and the project location at a sufficient distance to ensure that there will be no direct or indirect impacts to the building.
-The fencing should be maintained throughout the duration of the construction period. - That to ensure the adequate screening of the property at 5104 Ninth Line, it is recommended that the proposed options presented by Mattamy Homes, including the erection of a wood privacy fence, the conservation of extant mature trees on the subject property and the planting of rows of vegetation be implemented along the east side of the development, directly adjacent to 5104 Ninth Line. - That a landscape architect or arborist should be retained to investigate the feasibility of conserving mature trees along the east side of the development, directly adjacent to the subject property to further ensure adequate screening. - That the concept plan for the South Ninth Line development should be revised to realign the 20 m public road further to the south, oriented around the property at 5104 Ninth Line.
+- That slight modifications to the designs of all of the proposed product types be considered, specifically the rear elevation of the front load towns (proposed directly adjacent to the subject property), to draw from and reflect the proportions, materials and design elements reflective of 5104 Ninth Line, notably the red brick cladding, brick voussoirs, medium pitched side gable roof, square window and door openings, and centrally placed front entrance with sidelights and/or transom. - That to better reflect the adjacent property at 5104 Ninth Line, red brick and white design elements should be considered in the colour palate of each proposed product type. - That during construction, it is recommended that construction fencing be erected between the property at 5104 Ninth Line and the project location at a sufficient distance to ensure that there will be no direct or indirect impacts to the building.
+The fencing should be maintained throughout the duration of the construction period. - That to ensure the adequate screening of the property at 5104 Ninth Line, it is recommended that the proposed options presented by Mattamy (5150 Ninth Line) Ltd., including the erection of a wood privacy fence, the conservation of extant mature trees on the subject property and the planting of rows of vegetation be implemented along the east side of the development, directly adjacent to 5104 Ninth Line. - That a landscape architect or arborist should be retained to investigate the feasibility of conserving mature trees along the east side of the development, directly adjacent to the subject property to further ensure adequate screening.

-The 2014 Provincial Policy Statement notes that CHVI is bestowed upon cultural heritage resources by communities (MMAH 2014).
+The 2020 Provincial Policy Statement notes that CHVI is bestowed upon cultural heritage resources by communities (MMAH 2020).
 Accordingly, the system by which heritage is governed in this province places emphasis on the decision-making of local municipalities in determining CHVI.
 It is hoped that the information presented in this report will be useful in those deliberations.